barryclark/jekyll-now/_posts/2016-04-17-Fun-with-canvas.md

 Refreshing the page will result in totally different layout, give it a try!

 ### How it works
-The core idea is to use a fixed set of possible blocks, and [Markov chains](http://setosa.io/blog/2014/07/26/markov-chains/) to decide on what block comes next.
-Once we have a list of block types, we can map those to sprites and render through a canvas element.
+The core idea is to use a fixed set of possible blocks, and [Markov chains](http://setosa.io/blog/2014/07/26/markov-chains/) to decide what block type comes after the current one.
+Once we have a list of block types, we can map those to actual sprites and render through a canvas element.

 I could have stopped there but I tried to go one step further, and have some form of "section detection", so that I could use different sprites for the left and right edges of a platform.